Medical Office Pharmacology: Review For Medical Assistant Students and Professionals

 - Tear off piece of nitro paper

-- Start at beginning of line, squeeze slowly so med. is no bigger or smaller than top of tube
+- Start at beginning of line, squeeze slowly so med is no bigger or smaller than top of tube

-- Fold paper in half (med over all paper)
+- Fold paper in half

 - Open and place on patient

-- Tape in place-move around patient in clockwise manner
+-move around patient in clockwise manner

-- To remove:
+To remove:

-Wet one end of paper towel
+- Wet one end of paper towel

-Take off, wipe, and dry area
+- Take off, wipe, and dry area

-Watch for reactions to this medication - headache and lightheadedness
+- Watch for reactions to this medication

-Rectal/ Vaginal:
+Rectal/

-Need lubricating jelly, suppository with medication
+- Need lubricating jelly, suppository insterter with medication

-Remove suppository from package
+- Remove suppository from package

-Lubricate with jelly
+- Lubricate with jelly

-Patient remains lying for 10-15 min after insertion to ensure absorption of medication
+- Patient remains lying for 10-15 min after insertion to ensure absorption of medication

-Oral Medications:
+Oral

 Pills